Afro–Latin Americans: Chile

 Chile enslaved about 6,000 Africans, about one-third of whom arrived before 1615; most were utilized in agriculture around Santiago.
-Today there are very few Afro-Chileans, at the most, fewer than 0.001% can be estimated from the 2006 population.
+Today there are very few people who identified themselves as Afro-Chileans, at the most, fewer than 0.001% can be estimated from the 2006 population.

 In 1984, a study called Sociogenetic Reference Framework for Public Health Studies in Chile, from the Revista de Pediatría de Chile determined an ancestry of 67.9% European, and 32.1% Native American.
 In 1994, a biological study determined that the Chilean composition was 64% European and 35% Amerindian.
 The recent study in the Candela Project establishes that the genetic composition of Chile is 52% of European origin, with 44% of the genome coming from Native Americans (Amerindians), and 4% coming from Africa, making Chile a primarily mestizo country with traces of African descent present in half of the population.
-Another genetic study conducted by the University of Brasilia in several American countries shows a similar genetic composition for Chile, with a European contribution of 51.6%, an Amerindian contribution of 42.1%, and an African contribution of 6.3%.
+Another genetic study conducted by the University of Brasília in several American countries shows a similar genetic composition for Chile, with a European contribution of 51.6%, an Amerindian contribution of 42.1%, and an African contribution of 6.3%.
 In 2015 another study established genetic composition in 57% European, 38% Native American, and 2.5% African.

 Colombia

-Afro-Colombians make up 9.34% of the population, almost 4.7 million people, according to a projection of the National Administration Department of Statistics (DANE). most of whom are concentrated on the northwest Caribbean coast and the Pacific coast in such departments as Chocó, although considerable numbers are also in Cartagena, Barranquilla and San Andres Island.
+People who were classified as Afro-Colombians make up 9.34% of the population, almost 4.7 million people, according to a projection of the National Administration Department of Statistics (DANE). most of whom are concentrated on the northwest Caribbean coast and the Pacific coast in such departments as Chocó, although considerable numbers are also in Cali, Cartagena, Barranquilla and San Andres Islands.

 Approximately 4.4 million Afro-Colombians actively recognize their own black ancestry as a result of inter-racial relations with white and indigenous Colombians.
 They have been historically absent from high level government positions.
 Many of their long-established settlements around the Pacific coast have remained underdeveloped.
 In Colombia's ongoing internal conflict, Afro-Colombians are both victims of violence or displacement and members of armed factions, such as the FARC and the AUC.
 Afro-Colombians have played a role in contributing to the development of certain aspects of Colombian culture.
 For example, several of Colombia's musical genres, such as Cumbia, have African origins or influences.
 Some Afro-Colombians have also been successful in sports such as Faustino Asprilla, Freddy Rincón or María Isabel Urrutia.

 San Basilio de Palenque is a village in Colombia that is noted for maintaining many African traditions.
 It was declared a Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO in 2005.
 The residents of Palenque still speak Palenquero, a Spanish/African creole.